pandysong/blog/content/post/read_u-boot_aarch64_source_code_part1.md

 ```

-Then it defines some variable according to the linker script (refer to
+Then it defines some variables according to the linker script (refer to
 u-boot.lds). `_end_ofs` is the offset of `_end`,  `_bss_start_ofs` is the
-offset of start address of bss section. and `_bss_end_ofs` is the offset of
+offset of start address of bss section. and `_bss_end_ofs` is the offset of end
-end address of bss section.
+address of bss section.

 ```
 /*